AdobeDocs/analytics.en/help/technotes/terms.md

 * **Serialization:** See Event serialization.
 * **Server call:** Alternate name for an image request or hit, used mostly in context of billing.
 * **Single access:** A visit where a dimension had only a single unique value.
 The visit can have multiple hits, as long as there are not multiple unique values.
 See the [Single access](/help/components/metrics/single-access.md) metric in the Components user guide.
 See also Bounce.
 * **SiteCatalyst:** No longer used as a term.
-The former product name for Adobe Analytics.
+A former product name for Adobe Analytics.
 * **Solution design document:** Also known as a solution design reference, or SDR.
 An internal document maintained by an organization that outlines how custom variables are used, and the logic used to populate them.
 See [Create a solution design document](/help/implement/prepare/solution-design.md) in the Implement user guide.
 * **Subrelation:** No longer used as a term; replaced with dimension breakdowns.
 In previous versions of Adobe Analytics, subrelations granted the ability to break down conversion variables.
 See [Break down dimensions](/help/analyze/analysis-workspace/components/dimensions/t-breakdown-fa.md) in the Analyze user guide.
 * **Success event:** A tracked action a user took.
 Your organization determines what events to track, and which success event variables you use to track it.
 See [Custom events](/help/components/metrics/custom-events.md) in the Components user guide.